elmah/www/Oracle.md

 #### 2) Which user will connect to the schema through ASP.NET?

 If you are planning to use the data owner, you don't have to do anything else, as your database is set up and ready to go.
 However, if you want to lock things down, you will need to `GRANT EXECUTE` privileges on the Oracle packages `pkg_elmah$log_error` and `pkg_elmah$get_error`.
-The comments at the end of the [`Oracle.sql`](http://elmah.googlecode.com/svn/trunk/src/Elmah/Oracle.sql) file give you three options on how to do this.
+The comments at the end of the [`Oracle.sql`][orasql] file give you three options on how to do this.

 NB If you do take this approach, you will need to set the `schemaOwner` parameter in your `web.config`.
-In which case, please look at the sample [`web.config`](http://elmah.googlecode.com/svn/trunk/samples/web.config) file, which offers guidance.
+In which case, please look at the sample [`web.config`][web.config] file, which offers guidance.

 ## Configuring ELMAH

 So at this point, Oracle is set up and you're pretty much done!!

 You now need to set up your web.config to use Elmah and in particular the Oracle implementation.
-The best place to start here is to look in the sample [web.config](http://elmah.googlecode.com/svn/trunk/samples/web.config) file, which contains commented examples of how to configure Elmah with each available implementation, including Oracle.
+The best place to start here is to look in the sample [`web.config`][web.config] file, which contains commented examples of how to configure Elmah with each available implementation, including Oracle.

 NB You can use the Oracle implementation across multiple websites, or have a separate database for each one.
 You can set an application name for each website using the `applicationName="xxx"` setting, or you can leave Elmah to infer the application name by itself.